 More Information About Resources

-Oversees the Student Consultation Team and Employee Consultation Team, Title IX investigations, and Tell Someone program; addresses needs regarding students or employees who are in crisis, experiencing difficulties, or causing disruptions.
+Support and Safety Assessment oversees the Student and Employee Consultation Teams, Title IX investigations, and the Tell Someone program; it addresses needs regarding students or employees who are in crisis, experiencing difficulties, or causing disruptions.
+Find out more about Support and Safety Assessment or call (970) 491-7707.

-Helps students with roommate conflicts, navigating university policy and procedures, faculty/student issues, and supervisor/student employee conflicts; adjudicates Student Conduct Code violations, which include academic misconduct, alcohol or drugs misuse, sexual misconduct, abusive conduct, theft, damage to property, harassment, and overall disruptiveness.
-Student Code of Conduct:
+The Student Resolution Center helps students with roommate conflicts, navigating university policy and procedures, faculty/student issues, and supervisor/student employee conflicts; it adjudicates Student Conduct Code violations, which include academic misconduct, alcohol or drug misuse, sexual misconduct, abusive conduct, theft, damage to property, harassment, and overall disruptiveness.

-Helps students who are in crisis or experiencing difficulties, which may include medical, mental health, personal or family crisis, illness, or injury.
-Provides personal service for each student’s unique situation, and also connects student families to resources during a student crisis.
-Student Case Managers are on call 24/7.
+Student Case Management helps students who are in crisis or experiencing difficulties, which may include medical, mental health, personal or family crisis, illness, or injury.
+It provides personal service for each student’s unique situation and connects student families to resources during a student crisis.
+Student Case Managers are on call 24/7 at (970) 491-8051

-A confidential resource for faculty and staff to address issues or conflicts within the workplace.
-Provides informal conflict resolution services and information about applicable policies, formal processes and other resources to resolve workplace issues.
+Ombuds is a confidential resource for faculty and staff to address issues or conflicts within the workplace.
+The office provides informal conflict resolution services and information about applicable policies, formal processes and other resources to resolve workplace issues.
+Contact the Ombuds team.